baichuan-inc/Baichuan-7B/README_EN.md

 [C-Eval](https://cevalbenchmark.com/index.html) is a comprehensive Chinese language models evaluation dataset, covering 52 subjects and four levels of difficulty.
 We used the dev set from this dataset as the source for few-shot learning and conducted a 5-shot test on the test set.

-Change OPENMODEL_PATH and CEVAL_DATA_PATH in evaluate_zh.py, corresponding to model directory and C-Eval dataset, and runing:
+Change OPENMODEL_PATH and CEVAL_DATA_PATH in evaluate_zh.py, corresponding to model and C-Eval dataset's directory, then run:
 ```shell
 shot=5  # few-shot
 gpu=0  # GPUid